Divorce in Quebec

 This is often the most complex aspect of divorce.
 According to the Quebec government, family patrimony is a set of assets that your family uses, regardless of who owns them.
 Upon divorce, the net value of these assets is normally divided equally between the spouses.

-Assets included in family patrimony: family residences (house, condo, cottage), furniture that furnishes these residences and serves the family, motor vehicles used for family travel, rights accumulated during the marriage in pension plans and retirement products (for example a pension fund and, depending on the case, amounts related to retirement savings), and earnings recorded in the Quebec Pension Plan (QPP) during the marriage.
+Family residences (house, condo, cottage), furniture that furnishes these residences and serves the family, motor vehicles used for family travel, rights accumulated during the marriage in pension plans and retirement products (pension fund, retirement savings amounts depending on the case), and earnings recorded in the Quebec Pension Plan (QPP) during the marriage.

-Assets excluded from family patrimony: assets received by inheritance or donation (before or during the marriage), personal assets (jewelry, clothing), bank accounts, stock market shares, a business or company (except the residential portion).
-Certain assets may raise nuances depending on their use, source or connection to the family residence; when in doubt, verify with a notary or lawyer.
+Assets received by inheritance or donation (before or during the marriage), personal assets (jewelry, clothing), bank accounts, stock market shares, a business or company (except the residential portion).
 These assets are instead subject to the rules of the matrimonial regime.
+See Éducaloi on family patrimony assets.

-The matrimonial regime: assets that are not part of family patrimony are divided according to the rules of your matrimonial regime.
-In Quebec, according to the Chambre des notaires, the two main regimes are the partnership of acquests (default regime since 1970 if no marriage contract was signed) and separation of property (by marriage contract).
-The division rules differ considerably depending on the regime.
+The matrimonial regime: according to the Chambre des notaires du Québec, the two main regimes are the partnership of acquests (default regime since 1970 if no marriage contract was signed) and separation of property (by marriage contract).
+The division rules differ considerably.
+See also JuridiQC on asset division rules.

 Can you waive the division?
 Yes, but only at the time of divorce (or legal separation or death), never in advance.
-The waiver must be registered within one year in the register of personal and movable real rights.
 A marriage contract cannot exclude family patrimony.
+An exception to equal division exists if equal division would result in an injustice (very short marriage, dissipation of assets).

 The Compensatory Allowance